 The Relay Trust has a vision of reaching remote pastors, possessing no instruction or resources other than a Bible.
 Without support or knowledge, these leaders faithfully try to serve their villages’ physical, emotional, and spiritual needs.
 For many areas around the world, this is a reality.

-The Relay Trust was established to be the connection between church leaders like this and the resources, training, and support to enable them and their communities to grow and thrive in their Christian lives.
-Through previous work training lay-leaders in Sierra Leone (2013-2016), Mette and Alex Bjergbaek Klausen realized that in-person training was limited by time, place, and capacity, and a vision for using technology to provide digitally enhanced training was born.
+Established in 2016, The Relay Trust was founded to support church leaders with the resources, training, and support to enable them and their communities to grow and thrive in their Christian lives.
+What started as a vision for using technology to provide digitally enhanced training quickly evolved into a global network of partners, clients, and resources dedicated to transforming the training of grassroots levels across the church.

-The Relay Trust began preparations to work in West Africa.
-An office was setup in Sierra Leone, connections were established with clients and partners, and the construction of Mount Zion a new training and retreat centre in Freetown, Sierra Leone was initiated.
+Over the next two years, The Relay Trust team, built a network of partners across the world and discovered what methods, courses, and resources were being used by other ministries.
+They also began preparations to work in West Africa, setting up an office in Sierra Leone, establishing connections with clients and partners, and initiating the construction of Mount Zion, a new training and retreat center in Freetown.

 In 2020, the COVID-19 pandemic brought the most defining changes for The Relay Trust.
 As operations shut down across the world, the trust tripled its team and further developed its digital course structure, confirming the importance of digital training.
 In 2021, the Relay Trust formed a separate engagement department, the Relay 200, to develop contacts across the 200 most in-need dioceses within the Anglican Communion.

 In April 2023, The Relay Trust underwent significant changes to better focus on its mission of supporting church leaders and their communities in Africa.
 The Relay 200 component of the Trust has proven to be incredibly impactful and has become its enduring element.
 To allow the Relay Trust to have more direct focus and impact with partner churches, the content production and system development elements of the trust have separated to form DECIBEL Training.